-Sherman Workshop in Jewish Studies 2024
+Sherman Conversation 2024: Workshop on Jewish Studies Research

 ‘Encountering Others, Encountering Ourselves’: Reflexivity and the Jewish Studies Researcher